Eye cancer is a general term that includes different cancer types. The type depends on the type of cell it starts in.

 The ciliary body lies just behind the iris.
 It has two functions.
 It is the muscle that controls the focusing of the eye.
 And it makes the clear fluid (aqueous humour) that fills and shapes the front of your eye.

 The middle layer of the eye is called the uvea.
-The front (anterior) uvea includes the iris and ciliary body.
-The back (posterior) uvea is the choroid.
+This includes the:

 The tissues surrounding the eyeball (orbit)